Find out where to vote, how to vote, how to vote early, and how to vote by mail.

-In 2020, Maine will transition from holding a caucus to a primary system presidential preference elections.
-In order to participate existing Maine voters who have previously been registered with another party must make sure they are affiliated with their party of choice fifteen days before the election.
-The party affiliation date is February 17, 2020.
+In 2020, Maine transitioned from holding a caucus to a primary system presidential preference elections.
+In order to participate, existing Maine voters who have previously been registered with another party must make sure they are affiliated with their party of choice fifteen days before the election.

 New voters and those previously unaffiliated may register to vote and declare their party up to the election day, including in person at the polling location.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

 You can vote in-person at your municipal clerk’s office from Oct.
 12th-29th for the general election, using an absentee ballot.
 No excuse required.